As Brazil's COVID-19 testing lags, available labs go unused

 “I don’t see planned action, coordinated between the health ministry and the agriculture ministry,” the source, who is directly familiar with the matter, told Reuters on condition of anonymity because they are not permitted to speak publicly.

-The source said a lack of reagents could be overcome by developing new protocols using alternative chemicals, but this had not been discussed with the health ministry.
+The source said a lack of reagents could be overcome by developing new protocols using alternative bio-chemicals, but this had not been discussed with the health ministry.
 The health ministry did not address this question in its response.

-Reporting by Ana Mano, additional reporting and editing by Stephen Eisenhammer; Editing by Cynthia Osterman